pexip/os-python2.7/Doc/library/re.rst

 .. data:: X
           VERBOSE

-   This flag allows you to write regular expressions that look nicer and are more readable by allowing you to visually separate logical sections of the pattern and add comments.
-Whitespace within the pattern is ignored, except when in a character class or when preceded by an unescaped backslash.
-   When a line contains a ``#`` that is not in a character class and is not preceded by an unescaped backslash, all characters from the leftmost such ``#`` through the end of the line are ignored.
+   This flag allows you to write regular expressions that look nicer.
+Whitespace within the pattern is ignored, except when in a character class or preceded by an unescaped backslash, and, when a line contains a ``'#'`` neither in a character class or preceded by an unescaped backslash, all characters from the leftmost such ``'#'`` through the end of the line are ignored.

-   This means that the two following regular expression objects that match a decimal number are functionally equal::
+   That means that the two following regular expression objects that match a decimal number are functionally equal::

       a = re.compile(r"""\d +  # the integral part